aquastar/academic-kickstart/content/project/Graph NN understanding/index.md

 #   Otherwise, set `slides = ""`.
 slides: example
 ---
-**[ Collaborated with University of Taxes at Dallas ]**
+**[ Collaborated with University of Taxes at Dallas, Rensselaer Polytechnic Institute ]**

 Today's deep learning is still a black box.
 Similarly, graph neural network is another black box.
 This incurs difficult in comparison and improvement since each method is acclaimed as state-of-the-art.
 A unified framework is needed to avoid the potential risks, which is our goal.